rraymondgh/plugins/README.md

 ### 2. Plugin Protocol

-Plugins communicate with Navidrome using Protocol Buffers (protobuf) over a WASM runtime.
+Plugins communicate using Protocol Buffers (protobuf) over a WASM runtime.
 The protocol is defined in `plugins/api/api.proto` which specifies the capabilities and messages that plugins can implement.

 ### 3. Plugin Adapters

-Adapters bridge between the plugin API and Navidrome's internal interfaces:
+Adapters bridge between the plugin API and internal interfaces:

-- `wasmClient` adapts `Client` to the internal `client.Interface`

-* **Plugin Instance Pooling**: Instances are managed in an internal pool (default 8 max, 1m TTL).
+- **Plugin Instance Pooling**: Instances are managed in an internal pool (default 8 max, 1m TTL).
-* **WASM Compilation & Caching**: Modules are pre-compiled concurrently (max 2) and cached in `[CacheFolder]/plugins`, reducing startup time.
+- **WASM Compilation & Caching**: Modules are pre-compiled concurrently (max 2) and cached in `[CacheFolder]/plugins`, reducing startup time.
 The compilation timeout can be configured via `DevPluginCompilationTimeout` in development.

 ### 4. Host Services